 When true cruelty is encountered – and it does exist in degrees, from unlikely alcoves at times – closure can never come from its source.

 The flip side of the most romantic type of personality, is sometimes that it is the least realistic.
 Romance has always been a good thing – not something to be so cautious about.
 But there is true romance, and then there is romance riddled with agenda.

-This morning I had the odd thought, I should just dress like crap with no hair cuts for a while.
+This morning I had the defiant thought, I’ll forget all this by dressing like crap and take no hair cuts for a while.
 I’ve done it before.
 When I didn’t have any money.
 I got through.
+And it was good.
+It was amusing to reject what is expected of us.
 Right now what I don’t have is time, and patience to entertain any level of psychological garbage.
 As if this disengagement from elements of the myth could weed it all the way out.